 Was Yi composed in the time of the Shang dynasty nearly over and Dukedom Zhou prospering with its great virtue?
 Is it the events in the time of Wen Wang (文王, King Wen) and King Zhou (紂)?
 Thus, its texts teem with hazards.
 One who remains vigilant in peril can overcome crises, but one who is used to live with ease will fall down.
 Its Dao (norm) is so great that never will anything be exceptional.
 It is furnished with fear from the beginning to the end, the significance of which is to pursue freedom from calamity.
 This is called Dao (the doctrine) of Yi.

-Qian is the most persevering in the world, and its virtue enables it to act constantly with ease; therefore it can perceive peril and won’t risk it.
-Kun is the most submissive in the world, and its virtue enables it to act constantly with simplicity; therefore it can perceive obstruction and won’t get bogged down.
+Qian2 is the most persevering in the world, and its virtue enables it to act constantly with ease; therefore it can perceive peril and won’t risk it.
+Kun1 is the most submissive in the world, and its virtue enables it to act constantly with simplicity; therefore it can perceive obstruction and won’t get bogged down.

 Change means action to make a breakthrough.
 Auspicious thing has a good omen; so does ominous thing have an evil sign.
 Through studying the images presented by a hexagram what implements it suggests are known (signifying what measures to be taken are known).
 Divination of an event is for knowing what is going to come.